stackery/npm-install-que/readme.md

 ## Notes

 `npm-install-que` will run just like `npm install`, giving you all the same npm output you are used to.
-The main difference, of course, is that each dependency is installed one at a time, and at the end of the install process, you will get a status report.
+The main difference, of course, is that each of your project's dependencies are installed one at a time, and at the end of the install process, you will get a status report.

+Please note that `npm-install-que` does not accept any parameters or arguments, so it's not a full replacement for the `npm install` command.
+If you pass arguments to the `npm install` command, then you already have the ability to install dependencies one-at-a-time, so there is no need for this module to support command line arguments.

 **On Successful Installation:** You will see that each module installed without a problem: